zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/matched-and-condition.md

 ## IgnoreOn[Action]MatchedAndConditionExpression

 Use this option if you prefer to specify with an expression which properties you want to exclude/ignore.
+All non-specified properties will be included.

 ```csharp
 context.BulkMerge(customers, options =>